 Florida continues to house one of America's largest prison populations.
 More than 34,000 people return to their communities from prison each year with more than 1,200 of those coming to Palm Beach County.
 The County SUPPORTS efforts to restore rights to felons and to provide resources to ensure successful re-entry into the regular workforce.
-Palm Beach County also continues to SUPPORT corporate tax credits and bond protection for businesses that hire non-violent felons as part of a re-entry program.
 In addition, Palm Beach County SUPPORTS the criminal justice reform described below: